How To Get A Massachusetts Resale Certificate [2023 Guide]

 What is a Resale Certificate?

-When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
+When retailers purchase products to resell, they often don’t pay state sales tax to the supplier on the purchase.
 The sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
-The collected sales tax is then sent by the retailer to the Massachusetts Department of Revenue.
+The retailer then sends the collected sales tax to the Massachusetts Department of Revenue.

 The purpose of the certificate is to provide evidence of why sales tax was not collected on a transaction.
 Similar names for a resale certificate include reseller number, seller’s permit, exemption certificate, wholesale license, or reseller’s license.
 In order for the supplier to allow the tax-exempt purchase, the seller needs proof the buyer intends to resell the product by providing a valid resale certificate.

 Before a business starts selling products or providing taxable services, they must first register as a vendor and get a Sales Tax Permit from the Massachusetts Department of Revenue.
-The Sales Tax Permit is sometimes referred to as a seller’s permit, sales tax number, or sales tax license.
+The Sales Tax Permit is sometimes referred to as a seller’s permit, sales tax number, sales tax exemption certificate, or sales tax license.